peteroupc/html3dutil/doc/extras_evaluators.Roulette.md

 <a name='extras_evaluators.Roulette'></a>
 ### new module:extras/evaluators.Roulette(rollingCurve, fixedCurve, polePoint, [revolutions])

+**Augments:** Curve

-A curve evaluator object for a curve drawn by a curve that rolls along another curve, whose position is fixed, with a center of (0,0).
+A curve evaluator object for a curve drawn by a curve that rolls along another curve whose position is fixed.

 #### Parameters

 * `rollingCurve` (Type: Object)<br>A curve evaluator object that describes the curve that rolls to generate the roulette curve.
 This curve is assumed to be a smooth closed curve such as a circle.
 * `fixedCurve` (Type: Object)<br>A curve evaluator object that describes the curve on which the rolling curve will move.
-This curve is assumed to be repeating (periodic) and smooth at every point; this includes periodic waves and circles.
+This curve is assumed to be smooth at every point; this includes periodic waves and circles.
 The curve evaluator object <i>should</i> support extrapolating curve positions outside its <code>endPoints()</code> range.
 * `polePoint` (Type: Array.&lt;number>)<br>X and Y coordinates of a point, from the same coordinate system (reference frame) as <i>rollingCurve</i>, that will generate the roulette curve.
 * `revolutions` (Type: number) (optional)<br>Number of complete rotations of the rolling curve to perform when generating the roulette curve; this will be reflected in this instance's <code>endPoints</code> method.